foureyes/csci-ua.0480-fall2016-007/slides/08/express.markdown

 There are many templating solutions that we can use, both on the server side and the client side.

 * __jade/pug__ comes with express, and it has a meta language for writing html!
+    * terse syntax based on indentation (no closing tags!)
+    * _very_ quick to write, but you have to learn a lot more new syntax
 * __handlebars__ is based off of a basic templating language called mustache
+    * it's basically just html
+    * with some special _tokens_ for inserting data

 </section>

 <section markdown="block">
 # We'll be using handlebars.

+(slightly less to learn ... but __definitely feel free to use jade/pug instead__)

 </section>